Sortition

-In governance, sortition (also known as selection by lottery, selection by lot, allotment, demarchy, stochocracy, aleatoric democracy, democratic lottery, and lottocracy) is the selection of public officials or jurors using a random representative sample.
-This minimizes factionalism, since those selected to serve can prioritize studying the policy decisions in front of them instead of campaigning.
+In governance, sortition is the selection of public officials or jurors at random, i.e. by lottery, in order to obtain a representative sample.

 In ancient Athenian democracy, sortition was the traditional and primary method for appointing political officials, and its use was regarded as a principal characteristic of democracy.
+Sortition is often classified as a method for both direct democracy and deliberative democracy.